schadenfred/proscrypt-koans/README.md

 `$ cd`

-This puts you into your home folder on most machines.
-Now let's make a new directory to work in called, not coincidentally, 'work':
+This puts you into your home folder.
+Now let's make a new directory called 'work':

 `$ mkdir work`

-To confirm the above command made a directory in your home folder, let's ask for a list of directories and files by typing 'ls':
+To confirm the above command made a work directory in your home folder, we should request a list of directories:

 `$ ls`

-Let's 'change' into the work 'directory' we just made:
+Let's change into the work directory we just made:

 `$ cd work`

-From inside this directory, let's make a new directory called 'training,' and change into it.
+Let's make a new directory called 'training,' and change into it.

 When you can do this command without the terminal barfing: